Introduction. How complicated is early termination of a fixed-term lease?

 The most common penalties for early termination of the contract are:

-- Penalty: A fixed amount that the other party must pay for early termination of the contract.
-This may be a one-off fee that covers the landlord's losses.
-It is good for the party breaking the contract if the provision introducing such a contractual penalty does not contain provisions on the possibility of claiming additional compensation.
-This is because then we are dealing with a known cost - lump sum compensation.
-That is, the so-called compensation due for breaking a fixed-term lease agreement.
-Of course, this decision must still be valid, which is also not obvious.
-It is also worth remembering that even compensation for early termination of the lease can usually be negotiated.
+- Penalty: An agreed sum that the other party must pay for early termination of the contract.
+This can be a lump-sum payment that covers the landlord's losses.
+It is beneficial for the terminating party if the provision introducing such a contractual penalty does not include provisions for claiming additional damages.
+In such cases, we are dealing with a known cost – a lump-sum compensation.
+That is, the so-called break-up fee due for terminating a fixed-term lease agreement.
+Of course, this provision must also be valid, which is also not obvious.
+It is also worth remembering that even such a break-up fee for early termination of a lease agreement can usually be negotiated.

 7. Can a fixed-term lease agreement be terminated by mutual consent?